OPHoperHPO/freezed_carvekit_2023/README.md

                                   processed by refining network

   --seg_mask_size 640          The size of the input image for the
                                segmentation neural network.
-Use 640 for Tracer B7 and 320 for U2Net
+Use 640 for Tracer B7 and 1024 for ISNet

   --matting_mask_size 2048     The size of the input image for the matting
                                neural network.